talkkonnect/talkkonnect/README.md

 * LCD/OLED display can show *channel information, server information, who joined, who is speaking, etc.*
 * Configuration is kept in a single *highly granular XML file*, where options can be enabled or disabled.

-### Quick Download Link for SD Card Image for Use with Pi 3/4 and USB Sound Card (For the impatient) ###
+### Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi 2/3/4 and USB Sound Card ###
+* Many people currently shy away from talkkonnect thinking it is daunting due to the installation instructions hopefully this image will lower that barrier of entry.
 * [Click Here to Download Pre-Configured SD Card Image](https://drive.google.com/file/d/1hbMFtKvlEYX-akqf976aVjHP4TcYFXgL/view?usp=sharing)
-* For this pre-made image you can log in as root using the password talkkonnect
+* For this pre-made image you can log in as root over ssh on port 22 using the password talkkonnect
-* This image will not be current but will be convinient for you so that you don't have to install everything from scratch
+* This image will not be the latest version but it will be convinient for you to get up and running quickly, so that you don't have to install everything from scratch
 * After you intall the image you can copy the tk-update.sh in the scripts folder to your /root home and run it to update to the lastest version
 * This image has been configured to work with a external USB sound card out of the box and the on board sound card for RPI is disabled
 * The XML file is configured to run in PC mode so no GPIO will initalized, to run using GPIO you can change the mode to rpi mode.

-### Installation Instructions For Raspberry Pi 3/4 ###
+### Installation Instructions For Raspberry Pi Boards (from Source code) ###

-Download the latest version of [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).
+Download the latest version of [Raspberry Pi OS Lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-01-12/2021-01-11-raspios-buster-armhf-lite.zip).
-At the time of making/updating this document latest image release date was 02/12/2020 (Kernel Version 5.4).
+At the time of making/updating this document latest image release date was 11/01/2021 (Kernel Version 5.4).
-Download the ZIP file and extract IMG file to some temporary directory.
+Download the 438MB ZIP file and extract IMG file to some temporary directory.

 Use any USB / SD card imaging software for Windows or your other OS.
 Some of the many options are:
 * [Raspberry Pi Imager](https://www.raspberrypi.org/software/)